 Massimo Vignelli, Vignelli Associates

-Massimo Vignelli was born in Milan, Italy in 1931.
+Massimo Vignelli was born in Milan, Italy in 1931 and died in 2014 in New York City.
 He studied architecture in Milan and Venice.
 From 1957 to 1960, Vignelli traveled to the United States on fellowships from the Towle Silversmiths in Massachusetts and the Institute of Design at the Illinois Institute of Technology in Chicago.
 In 1960, with his designer wife, Lella Vignelli, he established the Vignelli Office of Design and Architecture in Milan.
 In 1965, he became co-founder and design director of Unimark International Corporation, based in Chicago.

 The Vignellis founded Vignelli Associates in New York in 1971.
 Work includes corporate identity, packaging, interior and furniture design, public signage, and product design for many leading American and European companies.
 Vignelli designs have been published and exhibited throughout the world, and are included in many public collections, including the Museum of Modern Art, the Metropolitan Museum of Art, the Brooklyn Museum, and the Smithsonian Cooper-Hewitt, National Design Museum in New York, the Musée des Arts Decoratifs in Montreal, and the Neue Sammlung in Munich.